Our 2026 LOOKBOOK IS HERE

 • Subtle brand storytelling (heritage, craftsmanship)

-• Confident, restrained recommendation
+• Confident, restrained recommendations

-Ambassadors were briefed specifically for C-Suite dynamics:
+Ambassadors were specifically briefed for a C-suite environment:

 • No upsell language